P R O J E C T S

 2D Pose Graph Optimization of the Intel Dataset

-University of Michigan: Mobile Robotics
+University of Michigan: Mobile Robotics Individual Project

 In my second semester of graduate school, I took Mobile Robotics, a class entirely dedicated to SLAM.
 For this project, we were tasked with solving 2D and 3D pose estimation problems (in batch and incrementally) using the GTSAM library.
 I completed pose graph optimization for the Intel Research Lab dataset (2D) and the parking garage dataset (3D), both of which can be found here.
 The work done for this project involved setting up a new CMake project, implementing the pose graph optimization solutions in C++, and writing various scripts to plot the unoptimized and optimized trajectories.